 A strong, bold amber, this spiced ale boasts a big body, and finishes with hints of cinnamon, ginger, and fresh local honey.

-Rich, full bodied, and dark.
-Lots of flavours going on here including hints of roasted malts, caramel, coffee, dried fruit, and chocolate.
+The Ripsnorter is truly a complex beast.
+It’s packed with flavour, including hints of roasted malts, caramel, coffee, dried fruit, and chocolate.
 Well balanced vanilla, bourbon, and oak from the addition of fresh vanilla beans and bourbon barrel oak staves round out the intense flavour.
 Rich, full bodied and dark.
 This is a bruiser of a Porter.